sdsc/mlnx-ofed-roll/README.md

 ## Overview

-This roll bundles the Mellanox OFED Linux distribution for installation on a Rocks(r) cluster.
+This roll bundles the Mellanox&reg; OFED Linux distribution for installation on a Rocks&reg; cluster.

 > #### IMPORTANT NOTE
 >